SicMundus86/ProjectivyIconPack/README.md

 The **Projectivy Icon Pack** is designed specifically for use with the Projectivy Launcher application.
 Created and based on the **Blueprint project**, which made the icon pack possible, it’s easy to apply, with icons configured to automatically assign to all supported applications — saving you the time and effort of manually selecting icons for each app.

-All icons are **custom-made** to deliver a modern and consistent look, with **transparent backgrounds** that enhance visual consistency and allow you to assign your preferred background colours in the launcher.
+All icons are **custom-made** to deliver a modern and consistent look, with **transparent backgrounds** that enhance visual consistency and allow you to assign your preferred background colors in the launcher.

 > **Tip:** For the best results, it’s recommended to use a **dark background for icons**, as the icons are designed to look their best on darker backgrounds.